ATIF930BK - Cooker AIRLUX - Free user manual and instructions

 Ventilation

 The cooling system is fully automatic.
-The cooling fan starts with a low speed when the calories brought out by the electronic system reach a certain level.
-The ventilation starts his high speed when the hob is intensively used.
-The cooling fan reduces his speed and stops automatically when the electronic circuit is cooled enough.
+The cooling fan starts at a low speed when the calories brought out by the electronic system reach a certain level.
+The ventilation starts at high speed when the hob is intensively used.
+The cooling fan reduces its speed and stops automatically when the electronic circuit is cooled enough.

 STARTING-UP AND APPLIANCE MANAGEMENT